Mature Hairline or Receding? How to Tell the Difference and What to Do Next

 • You notice a substantial retreat, with the hairline receding several centimetres.

-• Your hair around the receding hairline is thin and falls off easily — a sign of shrinking follicles.
+• Your hair around the receding hairline is thin and falls off easily — a sign of shrinking hair follicles.

 • It can be accompanied by a thinning crown.